 A Global Entry membership is a must for any international traveler to get through immigration fast.
 But given the application, interviews, and high upfront cost, it can be daunting.

-I enrolled in Global Entry and got through the entire process – from the initial application – in a few weeks.
+I enrolled in the Global Entry program and got through the entire process – from the initial application – in a few weeks.
 Despite some initial reservations that it would be time-consuming and cumbersome, I found it pretty simple and fast.
 And better yet, I got it for free.

-Here’s a walkthrough on how to apply, interview, and successfully use Global Entry.
+Here’s a walkthrough on how to apply, interview, and successfully use this program.
 And how you can add this must-have travel perk to your repertoire for free.

 What is Global Entry?

-Global Entry is one of two popular “Trusted Traveler Programs” run by the U.S. government, and it’s the best way to clear immigration quickly after your international flight back to the United States.
+Global Entry (GE) is one of two popular “Trusted Traveler Programs” run by the U.S. government, and it’s the best way to clear immigration quickly after your international flight back to enter the United States.

 The other program is TSA PreCheck, which you can use to skip long lines at airport security before getting on your flight whether you are traveling domestically or internationally.